PLANET ARTIST in RESIDENCE

 5 Million hectares of land restored creating 500,000 additional tonnes of food in Niger

-However lately I have been thinking about everyday changes we can make collectively that can help limit climate change so therefore I chose something wholly more positive and less of a doomsday trope.
-Therefore I decided to make my work about Great Green Wall located in Sahel region in Africa (Central Africa which is just below the large dessert Sahara region).
+However, lately, I have been thinking about everyday changes we can make collectively that can help limit climate change so therefore I chose something wholly more positive and less of a doomsday trope.
+Therefore I decided to make my work about Great Green Wall located in the Sahel region in Africa (Central Africa which is just below the large desert Sahara region).

-By 2030 the projects aims to have at least 100 million hectares of degraded land, sequester 250 tonnes of Carbon Dioxide and create 10 million jobs across the area.
+By 2030 the project aims to have at least 100 million hectares of degraded land, sequester 250 tonnes of Carbon Dioxide and create 10 million jobs across the area.

-The Great Green Wall also supports 15 out of the 17 the UN’s sustainable development goals.
+The Great Green Wall also supports 15 out of 17 of the UN’s sustainable development goals.